The following Terms of Business apply to all treatments and services delivered on a private basis.

 We may on occasion contact you via a variety of methods after an appointment, to follow up on the service you have received.
 We may send an invitation to complete a survey or simply provide the opportunity to feedback any comments to us.

-We produce an email newsletter for our patients on a regular basis.
+We occasionally produce an email newsletter for our patients.

 In addition, we occasionally send out special offers or information about events at the practice by email.